alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/10-Volume-EmptyDir/readme.md

 Deploy the topology, the NodePort service port will appear in the Deployment Info page, test the application using the IP address of one of the nodes of the K8S cluster.

-You can alternatively change the value of the property 'content' of the container in the topology and see the result after deployment.

 ## Expected result

 When you test the url http://nodeIp:nodePort you should see :